ArenaTD-Wiki/ArenaCleaner/README.md

 # Removal

-Simply delete the code you copied into your Global/Local CSS, and save.
+1. Delete the code copied in from `style.css`
+2. Refresh the page without cache.